Westerfield railway station: Operations

 In 1877 the station opened as a terminus of the Felixstowe Branch Line with four trains arriving and departing each day.
 The bay platforms were built for this purpose, as was the office for the Felixstowe Dock & Railway Company.
 The Great Eastern Railway took over the line in 1879 and most Felixstowe trains were extended to and from Ipswich.

 The 1905 timetable reported through-coaches for Felixstowe from London Liverpool Street being detached at Westerfield where another locomotive would then have been attached to the coaches for the journey down to Felixstowe.

 In June 1922 there were seven weekday services to the East Suffolk Line and ten to the Felixstowe branch.
 On Sundays there were two services to the East Suffolk and six to the Felixstowe line.

 In the September 1964 timetable only four Felixstowe and a single East Suffolk train served the station on a weekday.

-Through-services to Liverpool Street finished in 1984 although they were restarted after privatisation in 2004, ceasing again in 2010.
+Through services to Liverpool Street ended in 1984.
+They were restored in 2004 and ceased again in 2010.

-During 2012 it became a request stop on the East Suffolk line.
+Service on the East Suffolk Line was reduced during 2012 whilst other stations on the ESL enjoyed an improved hourly service.

+With extensive housing development to the West of the station (Ipswich Garden Suburb) there is potential for a significant increase in passenger numbers, if adequate footpaths are provided and service levels prove to be attractive.
+The East Suffolk Travel Association is arguing for all ESL trains to serve Westerfield.
+In May 2025 an additional Ipswich-bound service was provided at 17:36 providing a convenient route into Westerfield from Woodbridge and beyond.